grafana/agent/docs/configuration/integrations/redis-exporter-config.md

   # groups will be made.
   [check_key_groups: <string>]

-  # Check key groups batch size hint for the underlying SCAN.
+  # Check key or key groups batch size hint for the underlying SCAN.
+Keeping the same name for backwards compatibility, but this applies to both key and key groups batch size configuration.
   [check_key_groups_batch_size: <int> | default = 10000]

   # The maximum number of distinct key groups with the most memory utilization